xnd-project/libndtypes/vcbuild/README.txt

    ------------

       Run vcbuild64.bat.
-If successful, the static library, the dynamic library, the common header file and an executable for running the unit tests should be in the dist64 directory.
+If successful, the static library, the dynamic library, the common header file and two executables for running the unit tests should be in the dist64 directory.